fuegotechnology/jsgpu/README.md

 ## License

-MIT License
-Free to use, modify, and distribute.
+This project is liscensed under the GNU General Public License v3.0

 ---

 ## About Fuego Technology

-JSGPU is developed by **Fuego Technology** with a focus on pushing browser-based games to their practical performance limits — without misleading claims or unsafe hacks.
+JSGPU is developed by **Fuego Technology** with a focus on pushing the browser to their practical performance limits using client-side technologies.
+For more info, check out https://github.com/fuegotechnology/about